Main Menu

 GRADUATION REQUIREMENTS

 To be eligible for graduation, students must meet both district and state credit and testing requirements.
-Students need 26 credits, English/LA SBA (or state approved alternative), Math SBA (or state approved alternative), WA State History, and 20 hours of community service to graduate.
+Students need 26 credits, English/LA SBA (or state approved alternative), Math SBA (or state approved alternative), WA State History, completed High School & Beyond Plan (Xello), and 20 hours of community service to graduate.
 If you have questions please see your grade level counselor to determine the course work and state testing requirements for both graduation and to be college and career-ready upon graduation.

 NOTE: One trimester course equals 0.5 credits, which is earned for successful completion of trimester course.
 Students take 5 classes per day and each trimester is 12 weeks long.
 A student can earn 7.5 credits per school year with this system.